vllm-project/llm-compressor/README.md

 # LLM Compressor
 `llm-compressor` is an easy-to-use library for optimizing models for deployment with `vllm`, including:

-* Comprehensive set of quantization algorithms including weight-only and activation quantization
+* Comprehensive set of quantization algorithms for weight-only and activation quantization
 * Seamless integration Hugging Face models and repositories
 * `safetensors`-based file format compatible with `vllm`
 * Large model support via `accelerate`